prasunanand/ninjaplot/README.md

 ```
 ## LICENSE

-This software is distributed under the [GPL3 license](https://www.gnu.org/copyleft/gpl.html).
+This software is distributed under the [BSD 3-Clause License](LICENSE).

 Copyright © 2018, Prasun Anand